mkh-welsch/metric_space/README.md

 Implementation Cons:
 The Tree is not balanced and can grow degenerative by building single long branches or bushy levels.
 In both extreme cases it is not better than simple brute force over an array.

-I'm working on a balancing of the tree, which hopefully solves this basic issue.
+I'm working on a tree balancing, which hopefully solves this issue.

-The overhead of every data records is ca. 64 Byte, to handle the nodes.
+The overhead of every data records is ca. 64 Byte to handle the nodes navigation.